Wellcare Enhances Offering of Affordable, Quality Medicare Advantage and Medicare Prescription Drug Plans in 2026

 - Proactively engaging and communicating with members on understanding their benefits and access to services and providers.

-- Leveraging data, analytics and technology to adjust to meet members' needs and improve the overall experience.
+- Leveraging data, analytics and technology to measure our operational performance and adjust to meet members' needs and improve overall experience.

 - Conducting frequent member surveys to better understand what matters most to them and where we can improve to make their experience better.